Take Big Business and Speculative Investment Out of Our Fisheries: Keep the Benefit of Fisheries Local

 Give fishing access back to bona fide fish harvesters and First Nations.
 It’s simple.
 Only First Nations and people who work on fishing boats should be able to own licence and quota.
 The new government must create policy that ends foreign, large corporate, and investor ownership of fishing licences and quota.
 Local food systems, harvester livelihoods, and sustainable coastal economies must be prioritized over profits for big business and speculative investors.

 What we need

-We need a commitment from the new government — including direction to the Minister of Fisheries and Oceans Canada in the new mandate letter — to create policy that ensures the benefits of West Coast fisheries stay local and support the well-being of fish harvesters, First Nations and coastal communities.
+We need a commitment from our federal government — including direction in the mandate letter to Joyce Murray, Minister of Fisheries, Oceans and the Canadian Coast Guard — to create policy that ensures the benefits of West Coast fisheries stay local and support the well-being of fish harvesters, First Nations and coastal communities.

 How you can help

-Email your new government.
-Add your voice, let the new government and the newly appointed Minister of Fisheries and Oceans, Joyce Murray, know that this is important to you.
+Email the federal government and the Minister of Fisheries and Oceans.
+Add your voice, let the new government and Joyce Murray know that this is important to you.